 A key scene from the first episode of the new Showtime series The Loudest Voice (streaming on Stan) shows Fox News chief Roger Ailes taking a back seat in a strategy meeting.
-After a presenter delivers an upbeat plan for lifting the ratings, Ailes asks, “Who’s our audience?”
+After a presenter delivers an upbeat plan for lifting ratings, Ailes asks, “Who’s our audience?”
 “Everyone!” is the immediate response.
 “No,” says Ailes.
-He drops his voice, so those around him must turn to listen more closely.
+He drops his voice, and those around him lean closer.
 “You don’t need everyone,” he says after a pause.

 Not so few, either.
 The strategy of appealing to those who don’t want so much to be informed as to feel they are informed soon gave the new channel a massive and enduring lead over its rivals.
 In countless homes around America, Fox became the loudest voice in the room.

-According to Gabriel Sherman, who wrote the book on which the series is based, that strategy proved double-edged once Fox News came to play a decisive role in the political divide.
-The voter base targeted — and largely created — through the Ailes agenda holds at around 43 per cent of the electorate.
+According to Gabriel Sherman, who wrote the book on which the series is based, that strategy proved double-edged once Fox News came to play a decisive political role.
+The voter base targeted — and largely created — by Ailes holds at around 43 per cent of the electorate.
 For Murdoch, the owner of Fox, that ceiling means huge profits, but for Donald Trump, whose survival depends almost exclusively on that 43 per cent, the hold on an election-winning majority is precarious.

 That is what Robert Greenwald’s 2004 documentary Outfoxed set out to show.
 It started with a polemical statement from David Brock, chief executive of the liberal watchdog Media Matters, about how the prevalence of misinformation in the media environment is “fundamentally undermining democracy.”
 The film’s most strident figure was Bill O’Reilly, who freely tells guests to “shut up” if he doesn’t like their views.